San Saba County, Texas

 I was told at a recent Brush Management seminar that there were two kinds of Catclaw...catclaw acacia and catclaw mimosa.
 Is this so?
 How do I distinguish the two, if so?
 What control work best with individual plant treatment?
 Thank you.

-San Saba County Texas rangelands about 5 years ago
+San Saba County Texas rangelands over 5 years ago